scroll-tech/zkVM-benchmarks/README.md

 🚧 This project is currently under construction and not suitable for use in production. 🚧

-If you are unfamiliar with the RISC-V instruction set, please have a look at the [RISC-V instruction set reference](https://github.com/jameslzhu/riscv-card/blob/master/riscv-card.pdf).
+If you are unfamiliar with the RISC-V instruction set, please have a look at the [RISC-V instruction set reference](https://github.com/jameslzhu/riscv-card/releases/download/latest/riscv-card.pdf).

 ## Local build requirements

-Ceno is built in Rust, so [installing the Rust toolchain](https://www.rust-lang.org/tools/install) is a pre-requisite, if you want to develop on your local machine.
+Ceno is built in Rust, so [installing the Rust toolchain](https://www.rust-lang.org/tools/install) is a pre-requisite if you want to develop on your local machine.
 We also use [cargo-make](https://sagiegurari.github.io/cargo-make/) to build Ceno.
 You can install cargo-make with the following command:

 ```sh
 cargo install cargo-make